zach-lewis/zach-lewis.github.io/_posts/2021-07-29-reddit-fantasy-baseball-correlations.md

 {% include corr_1.html %}

 For all players in the data set, it appears the number of mentions on reddit is a fairly poor predictor of fantasy points, though there is a slight positive correlation.
 However, this data set includes perrenial all-stars that I expected to skew the results, and likely aren't available to roster anyways.
-To solve for this and remove some of the noise, filtering based on Average Draft Pick - a measure of how early a player is drafted in all fantasy leagues - is a good measure of general popularity and is available for all leagues at https://www.fantasypros.com/mlb/adp/overall
+To solve for this and remove some of the noise, filtering based on Average Draft Pick - a measure of how early a player is drafted in all fantasy leagues - is a good measure of general popularity and is available for all leagues at <a href="https://www.fantasypros.com/mlb/adp/overall">FantasyPros.</a>

 ```python
 adp = pd.read_csv('data/2021_ADP_Rankings.csv')